James Henry Blake

-James Henry Blake (October 7, 1808 – August 1, 1874) was the City Marshal of Boston from 1840–1845.
-He was the son of Edward Blake and Sarah (Parkman) Blake and nephew of Dr. George Parkman.
+James Henry Blake (October 7, 1808 – August 1, 1874) was the City Marshal of Boston from 1840 to 1845.
+He was a son of Edward Blake and Sarah (Parkman) Blake and nephew of George Parkman.
 The Parkmans and Blakes were two prominent families of the Boston Brahmins who were well respected merchants.

+Early life and career

 Blake established himself as a merchant and real estate broker and also served in the Massachusetts Artillery as Major of Independents Cadets beginning in 1830.
 In 1831, while conducting business aboard the ship Mentos, two pirates boarded the boat where Blake witnessed their arrest.
 He testified against the pirates in the first of his many court appearances.